Trading Up

 We are seemingly happy to gift public money to help companies grow, but when a company is acquired the value created from that growth flows mostly to the private owners.

-🏉 Don’t pass it, kick it
+Don’t pass it, kick it

-All of this assumes “we” are always the sellers.
+This assumes “we” are always the sellers.

 Maybe the biggest challenge to how we think and feel about this question will be when companies that we consider to be local companies start acquiring rather than being acquired.

-Actually, this has already happened. 😀
+Actually, this has already happened.

 When we find “ourselves” on the other side of the transaction like this the weakness of our thinking about sales is exposed.

-A large amount of the capital that is invested in startups, especially in the critical early-stages, is itself the exhaust of previous startups.
+A large amount of the capital that is invested in startups, especially in the critical early stages, is itself the exhaust of previous startups.

 Every single founder I know who has grown a great business and sold it has gone on to reinvest a significant portion of the proceeds of that exit into new early-stage ventures.
 And in many cases large amounts of their time and experience to go with that.